-This station is the second building on this lot replacing an earlier wooden structure in 1906.
+This station is the second building on this site replacing an earlier wooden depot structure in 1906.
 It embraces the Richardsonian Style.
-It is a single story brick with sandstone coursing and a rounded hip roof.
-The station is 50 x 20', and had a passenger arcade that extended for fifty feet, north and south of the building parallel to the tracks.
-The roof of the arcade is supported by wooden pillars and brackets still visible on the center section of the passenger platform.
+It is a single story brick building with sandstone coursing and a rounded hip roof.
+The architect was Henry B. Fletcher of Boston.
+The contract to build the new depot was awarded to Roche & Co. of Haverhill.
+The station is 50 x 20', and originally had a passenger arcade that extended for fifty feet, north and south of the building running parallel to the tracks.
+The roof of the arcade is supported by wooden pillars and curved brackets still visible on the center section of the passenger platform.

 The single story brick with sandstone coursing has a rounded hip roof.
 The station is 50 x 20', that also sported a passenger arcade covering that extended for fifty feet in both directions, parallel to the tracks, from the main depot.
 The roof of the arcade was supported by wooden pillars and brackets.
 The north and south ends to the arcade were removed during renovations and restoration of the station building in 1995 by Richard Marino.

 Original owner Boston and Maine Railroad Co.
 1848-1959.